 When measuring processes selective abstraction yields in the simplest possible case representations of sequences of qualities.
 Such sequences of qualities are one simple example of what, in what follows, we shall call process profiles.
 When we measure, for example, the process of temperature increase in patient John, then John himself is the bearer of the temperature qualities that we measure and record on John’s temperature chart.
 And when we measure John’s growth process by taking measurements of his height and weight at regular intervals, then there, too, it is John who is the bearer of the qualities that we measure and record.
 Process profiles of this simple sort can be represented by means of a graph in which measures of a certain quality are plotted against time.

-3.1.2.7 Mutual dependence among Qualities and Their Parts remove (vi)When we measure continuants, too, there is a similar process of selective abstraction, which yields – again in the simplest possible case – representations of qualities (of height, mass, and so on).
+Mutual dependence among qualities and their parts

+When we measure continuants, too, there is a similar process of selective abstraction, which yields – again in the simplest possible case – representations of qualities (of height, mass, and so on).
 In the realm of colour qualities we can distinguish three dimensions of variation, corresponding to three reciprocally s-dependent parts of hue, brightness and saturation which can be measured independently.
 An instance of colour-hue cannot of its nature exist, except as bound up with some instance of brightness and saturation; instances of brightness and saturation, similarly, cannot exist except as bound up with some specific instance of colour hue [45].
 This yields a dependence structure of the sort depicted in Figure 11.
 [3, 20]